Elastic Distributions of OpenTelemetry (EDOT) SDKs cover multiple languages:

 kubectl rollout restart deployment/my-deployment

-In case you have multiple Instrumentation objects with different settings or images, ensure you point your Pods to the the desired Instrumentation
+In case you have multiple Instrumentation objects with different settings or images, ensure you point your Pods to the desired Instrumentation

 objects in the annotations.